apiverve/numbertowords.NET-API/Readme.md

 Number to Words API
 ============

 Number to Words is a simple tool for converting numbers to words.
 It returns the number in words.
-It can also do the reverse, and convert words to numbers

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)